 ATTENTION: 3rd and 4th year PSY Specialists and Research Specialists

 Both the PSY Specialist and Research Specialist programs require that all students complete a 300-level lab half-course (0.5 FCE max.), and the Specialist program requires that students also complete two 400-level seminar half-courses (1.0 FCE max.).
-Starting in the spring/summer of 2022, the Department of Psychology will be moving to a new registration system called Course Match to ensure that 3rd and 4th+ year PSY Specialists and Research Specialists are able to enrol in the required number of labs and seminars needed for program completion.
-To best match up the available classes with students’ preferences and to ensure that you can complete your PSY program requirements to graduate on time, we need you to rank in order your preferred lab (3rd and 4th year students) and preferred seminar courses (4th+ year students).
+In the summer of 2022, the Department of Psychology moved to a new registration system called Course Match to ensure that 3rd and 4th+ year PSY Specialists and Research Specialists are able to enrol in the required number of labs and seminars needed for program completion.
+To best match up the available classes with students’ preferences and to ensure that they can complete PSY program requirements to graduate on time, students are required to rank in order their preferred lab (3rd and 4th year students) and preferred seminar courses (4th+ year students).

-Between June 1 and June 19, 2022, please go to this website and rank your course preference: https://app.cognomos.com/rank/toronto-PSY-22.
+Students: Between June 1 and June 19, 2023, please go to this website and rank your course preference: https://app.cognomos.com/rank/toronto-PSY-23.
 Login will be based on your UTORid.
-The site will be open and available until June 19, 2022.
-You can modify your course preferences/ranking anytime from June 1 and June 19, 2022.
+The site will be open and available until June 19, 2023.
+You can modify your course preferences/ranking anytime from June 1 and June 19, 2023.
 Eligible students will also receive an email with instructions on how to use Course Match.
 This email will be sent out in late-May to students.
 Decisions will be confirmed by July 7, 2023 via ACORN.
 Please note that results are not based on first-come, first-serve.
 For example, students who make their choices on June 1st will not have any advantage over students who make their choices on June 19th.

 *Course listings are subject to change without notice.